-The Math Zone provides a student-centered education experience in mathematics that is targeted to each student's unique learning style.
-The Math Zone is located in North Hall, directly adjacent to Echlin Hall, and is a part of the Department of Mathematics.
+The Math Zone provides a student-centered educational experience in mathematics that is targeted to each student's unique learning style.
+It is located in North Hall, directly adjacent to Echlin Hall, and is a part of the Department of Mathematics.

-The Math Zone seeks to create an individualized educational experience where students learn with the support of math instructors and tutors.
-In addition to the guidance provided by dedicated faculty, student mastery will be supplemented by a learning platform that quickly adapts to areas where students demonstrate mastery of topics and moves on to deliver precise instruction and support to subjects where a student is having difficulty.
+Our facility seeks to create an individualized educational experience in which students learn with the support of math instructors and tutors.
+Student learning is supplemented by an online platform that adapts when students demonstrate mastery and delivers precise instruction in areas of difficulty.

 Our goal is student success

 The faculty will provide students with mini-lectures, support through guided practice, and assistance with navigating the software.
 They will monitor student progress and guide them in the mathematics learning process.